platisd/HMC5883L/README.md

-# HMC5883L
+#HMC5883L Driver (3-Axis Magnetometer) #

-HMC5883L library by loveelectronics.co.uk
+This driver is for the Sparkfun HMC5883L Breakout